ottokruse/aws-apigw-authorizer/README.md

 Make sure you give the lambda the right environment variables, see below.

+Use the Lambda function you created for your API Gateway Authorizer.
+Make sure the "Lambda Event Payload" of that authorizer is set to "Request" (explained here: https://aws.amazon.com/blogs/compute/using-enhanced-request-authorizers-in-amazon-api-gateway/).
+This will (a.o.) give access to the source IP-address of calls to your API.

 ### 2.2.
 Customize Policy Builder

 A custom function can be provided for building custom AWS IAM policies.
 The custom function will be called after succesfull authentication: